Bioconductor/BBS/README.md

 To bring postrun.sh back to the foreground and let it finish.
 The reason I do it this way is that I then do not have to remember after postrun.sh is done to revert it.

+Alternatively you can use `tmux`; it's a good idea to use it for any long-running script.
+You can then detach from the tmux session and revert config.sh, then reattach to the session to monitor the script's progress.

 Now, if the biocadmin scripts have not yet been run by crontab, you don't have to do anything more.